LeKhoa745/SS2-Final-Project-Recipe-Finder-And-Collection-Manager/docs/weekly-report.md

 ## Challenges

 As this is the first week of the project, the team is still learning the technologies that will be used.
-The main challenge was deciding on the project scope and choosing suitable tools.
+The main challenge was deciding on the project scope and learning how to use all the tools and technologies required.
 ## Plan for Next Week

 * Learn more about the technologies used in the project (React, Node.js, MySQL).